unsaved/eslint-plugin-sn/README.md

     snLint -h                # with global installation
     npm exec snLint -- -h    # with local project installation
 ```
+Do read the brief output from this command for essential information about specifying files,
+target tables, and altscopes.

 ## Customization
 See file "snglobals/README.txt" for instructions on how to customize the global JavaScript object